Laryngeal cancer is a disease in which malignant (cancer) cells form in the tissues of the larynx.

 The following tests and procedures may be used:

-Endoscopy: A procedure to look at organs and tissues inside the body to check for abnormal areas.
-An endoscope (a thin, lighted tube) is inserted through an incision (cut) in the skin or opening in the body, such as the mouth.
-Tissue samples and lymph nodes may be taken for biopsy.
+- Endoscopy: A procedure to look at organs and tissues inside the body, such as the throat, esophagus, and trachea to check for abnormal areas.
+An endoscope (a thin, lighted tube with a light and a lens for viewing) is inserted through an opening in the body, such as the mouth.
+A special tool on the endoscope may be used to remove samples of tissue.